kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 NodePort reservation will be constant across both families.
-That mean a reservation of `NodePort: 12345` will happen across both families irrespective of the ip family of the service. `kube-proxy` will ensure that traffic is routed according to the families assigned for services.
+That mean a reservation of `NodePort: 12345` will happen across both families irrespective of the IP family of the service. `kube-proxy` will ensure that traffic is routed according to the families assigned for services.

 #### Type Headless services

 1. For Headless with selector, the value of `spec.preferDualStack` and `spec.ipFamilies` will drive the endpoint selection.
-Endpoint slice controller will select endpoints with ip families that match the value of these two flags.
+Endpoint slice controller will select endpoints with IP families that match the value of these two flags.
 2. For Headless without selector the values of `spec.preferDualStack` and `spec.ipFamilies` are treated as saved as they were provided by the user.